Top Tips for Taking your Dog on a Ski Holiday

 - Not all accommodation is dog-friendly, however well-behaved your pet is, so make sure you check before you travel that the owner of the property accepts dogs.
 It can often depend on the size and breed of dog so probably best to leave your Great Dane at home!
 It is also worth noting that some owners will charge an additional cleaning fee for pets.

-If you are thinking of taking your dog on holiday with you, speak to us and we can discuss the most suitable options for your stay.
+If you are thinking of taking your dog on holiday with you, get in touch and we can discuss the most suitable options for your stay.